glbertj/Konsekuensi/README.md

     - Provide information about your environment (e.g., operating system, browser, or programming language version).

 ### Proposing Changes
-We welcome contributions!
 If you'd like to propose changes or additions to the project:

 1. Fork the repository to your GitHub account.
 2. Create a new branch for your changes.